fxm90/dev-notes/README.md

 😃 Not an iOS specific topic, but I'd like to use [gitmoji](https://gitmoji.carloscuesta.me/) for my commit messages, e.g. `TICKET-NUMBER - ♻️ :: Description` (Credits go to [Martin Knabbe](https://twitter.com/martin_knabbe) for that pattern).
 To easily create the corresponding emojis for the type of commit, you can use this [alfred workflow](https://github.com/ai0/alfred-gitmoji-workflow).

-## #17 - Initialize a constant, based on a condition
+## #17 - Initialize a constant based on a condition
-👏 A very readable way of initializing a constant not directly after the declaration.
+👏 A very readable way of initializing a constant after the declaration.

 ```swift
 let startCoordinate: CLLocationCoordinate2D